MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

-Highly performance-sensitive clients MAY implement the following special- case shortcut to avoid increased connection time: if (1) one of the HTTPSSVC records returned has SvcRecordType=0, (2) its SvcDomainName is not in the DNS cache, and (3) the address queries for the origin domain return usable IP addresses, then the client MAY ignore the HTTPSSVC records and connect directly to the origin domain.
-When the SvcDomainNames and any needed HTTPSSVC records are available, the client SHOULD make subsequent requests over connections specified by the HTTPSSVC records.
+Highly performance-sensitive clients MAY implement the following special- case shortcut to avoid increased connection time: if (1) one of the SVCB records returned has SvcRecordType=0, (2) its SvcDomainName is not in the DNS cache, and (3) the address queries for the origin domain return usable IP addresses, then the client MAY ignore the SVCB records and connect directly to the origin domain.
+When the SvcDomainNames and any needed SVCB records are available, the client SHOULD make subsequent requests over connections specified by the SVCB records.

-Server operators can therefore expect that publishing HTTPSSVC records with SvcRecordType=0 should not cause an additional DNS query for performance-sensitive clients.
+Server operators can therefore expect that publishing SVCB records with SvcRecordType=0 should not cause an additional DNS query for performance-sensitive clients.
 Server operators who wish to prevent this optimization should use SvcRecordType=1.